kernsary/gatsby-islands-1/src/islands/jura.md

 ---
 title: Jura
 region: Islay
-information: Jura dummy
+information: Jura is very empty with hardly any inhabitants despite being one of the larger islands.
+There is a huge amount of wild country to explore.
-image: /img/best_coffee_mug.jpg
+image: /img/jura-3608301_723aa4d9.jpg
 ---